 OPTION 4 – Use ‘Save as PDF’ add-in for Outlook.

 Another popular and cheaper alternative to Adobe Acrobat is ‘Save As PDF‘ add-in for Microsoft Outlook.
 It is exclusively designed for this task with far more specialized functionalities wrapped around Outlook.
-It provides multiple ways on how to save email to PDF in Outlook – separate PDFs, or combined to one PDF file.
+Interestingly, it provides multiple ways on how to save email to PDF in Outlook – separate PDFs, or combined to one PDF file.

 For instance, to export emails as PDF, select the emails from your Inbox.
 And click ‘Export As’ button from the Outlook ribbon.